 Tips and tricks

 Use room temperature butter - This recipe only works with room temperature butter.
-If your butter is melted, it will create a sludgy, muddy texture.
-Cold butter will leave chunks throughout the dough.
+Melted butter creates a sludgy, muddy texture.
+Cold butter leaves chunks throughout the dough.
 To bring butter to room temperature quickly, unwrap, slice into thin pieces, and place on the countertop.
 Smaller pieces warm up faster than a whole stick.

 Fold gently - Using gentle, sweeping motions, fold the whipped cream into the cookie dough mixture to avoid deflating the whipped cream.